 I mention a sleeping pad as they are just as important to maintain the warmth rating of a sleeping bag, so you need to look for an ASTM R-Value rating of over five, preferably for optimal performance.

 A sleeping pad provides insulation from the cold ground and improves outdoor comfort.

-What Makes the High Prices on Sleeping Bags Worth It?
+Why the High Prices on Sleeping Bags Are Worth It

 The overall price of a sleeping bag will matter based on many criteria, and most thru-hikers will choose three-season bags.